A4Jirka/Mines-WIN-LOSE-writed-in-python/README.md

 # Mines-WIN-LOSE-writed-in-python
-This is minigame that is based on Minefield minigame (I gues its right)
+This is minigame that is based on Mines minigame but its win or lose.
+There are 25 fields 14 LOSE and 11 WIN.
+If you want to reset all fields you can press RESET GAME.

 Before you run this minigame you have to download python.
 You can find it here: https://www.python.org/downloads/